13 May, 2026

 AI in Medicine: Statistics by Doctors

-Here are the areas the doctors use AI for:
+Here are the areas doctors use AI for:

 AI Application Area Usage Rate (%)